p10rahulm/academic-paper-writing/README.md

   - They must correspond with what is written in the paragraph.
 Note that whenever there is an illustration or a figure the eyes of the reader is immediately going to go there.
   - Ensure that the figures and illustrations are properly labelled.
 The reader is going to attempt to understand the figure on their own before they read your explanation.
 It must be self explanatory to the extend possible and furthermore explain the text of the paper itself.

 Note that these are only general guidelines.
 For various disciplines like medicine or mathematics, there may be various other requirements to be followed.
 Add them to your checklist.

+### How to deal with rejection from journals?

+- Expect to be rejected, because if you are consistently not rejected, then you are not applying to journals that are hard enough to apply to
+- Let's say you have pretty interesting results, then instead of being afraid of a reject, do a "hi" to an awesome journal and see their response.
+- Most likely you get rejected, and then you can send over your work to a more technical journal (with say a high impact factor), and then you get rejected again!
+- Then you go to a more specialized journal, and hopefully you get published in a journal that people read.

 In spite of following all the guidelines, if your paper is rejected, don't be disappointed.
 There are still hundreds of other journals you can submit it to.
 If it is accepted, congratulations!
 You have just published a paper in a journal.
 Typically for the paper to get printed may take two or three months, but a web version should be available within a week or two.